Pit Boss Smoked Chicken Quarters

 You can brine your chicken; however, I don’t do it in this recipe.
 Brining helps lock in the moisture in meat with very little fat content.
 It also enhances the natural flavors of the chicken.

-The salt will give you a juicier, flavorful chicken quarter.
+The salt will give you juicier, more flavorful chicken quarters.
 When smoked, it gives lovely, crispy skin.
-However, brining your chicken is an individual decision, so try both ways and see which you prefer.
+However, brining your chicken is a personal decision, so try both methods and see which you prefer.

 Wet Brine

 Wet brining helps tenderize the chicken.
-It involves soaking the meat pieces in a table or kosher salt, brown sugar, and water mixture.
+It involves soaking the chicken in a mixture of table or kosher salt, brown sugar, and water.

 Thoroughly mix the ingredients in a container with a sealable lid.
-Submerge the chicken pieces and seal—Refrigerate for several hours or overnight in the refrigerator.
+Submerge the chicken pieces and seal—Refrigerate for several hours or overnight.

 Dry Brine

-Dry brining is another alternative that skips the mess of getting rid of huge amounts of brine mixture.
-Coat the entire chicken with a salt and pepper mix.
-Place in the refrigerator overnight on a baking sheet.
+Dry brining is another alternative that eliminates the mess of disposing of large amounts of brine mixture.
+Coat the entire chicken with a mix of salt and pepper.
+Place on a baking sheet in the refrigerator overnight.

 The skin should look dry and powdery, which means it’s soaked into the meat and drawn the moisture with it.
 This will give nice crispy skin and lock in the internal juices.